-Communities described in this provisional document reflect plant communities that are likely to be found on these soils and have not been extensively field verified.
+14-Loamy Alluvial Headwaters MLRA 122 Communities described in this provisional document reflect plant communities that are likely to be found on these soils and have not been extensively field verified.
 This PES describes hypotheses based on available data of many different scales and sources and has not been developed utilizing site-specific ecological field monitoring.
 This PES does not encompass the entire complexity or diversity of these sites.
-Additional field studies are needed to develop a comprehensive and science-based native plant restoration plan for these soils.
+Additional field studies are needed prior to restoration and/or detailed conservation planning.